 The Custom Wine Cellars Chicago team recently made a trip to a client’s home to implement a project that the homeowners specifically requested.
-The client had a tight budget to begin with, but we assured him we could still make the whole plan look the way he wanted it to.
-Below is a documentation of the whole project.
+The client had a tight budget, to begin with, but we assured him we could still make the whole plan look the way he wanted it to.
+Below is documentation of the whole project.

 Before we started planning for the home wine cellar project, we assessed the viability of the project by comparing it with our usual process of creating a Chicago custom wine cellar design.
-Specifically, we had to account for such factors like designing the back wall racking around the room’s fixed wall lighting.
+Specifically, we had to account for such factors as designing the back wall racking around the room’s fixed wall lighting.

 Since the client was looking for custom wine racking that would stand out in the room immediately, we chose to install solid x-bins and case shelves below the arch that would be used for wine storage, lending a classier look to the wine rack.

 Additionally, we also thought the mahogany wood to be used for manufacturing the custom wine rack should boast a look that is different from the rest of what we usually produce.
 So, we decided to apply a “wheat” stain on its surface, and we coupled it with a lacquer finish.
-We think this is a nice combo that is essential to achieving a high-quality appearance that the client was aiming for in his custom wine rack.
+We think this is a nice combo that is essential to achieving the high-quality appearance that the client was aiming for in his custom wine rack.

 WINE CELLAR COOLING PROVIDED BY WHISPERKOOL